-When I was at the doctor a few weeks ago, I looked at an article in a parenting magazine that talked about the different personality types and how that plays out in motherhood.
-(If you don’t agree with the idea of personality typing, you might want to skip this blog entry.)
+When I was at the obstetrician a few weeks ago, I looked at an article in a parenting magazine that talked about the different personality types and how that plays out in motherhood.

 I read the one for me (INFJ) and I thought it was very accurate.
 I wish I would have asked the receptionist to make a copy for me so I could quote it here, but I didn’t.